FROM MEDITATOR.ORG

 Throughout the world, the oral tradition of meditation has managed to survive, for literally thousands of years, on a non-profit basis, by donations made from students and instruction is given free of charge as a gesture of affection to Knowledge and to help one's fellow man.
 Of course, nothing in this world is "free", because the way you actually pay back this debt is not with money, but with your attention and your time spent whilst doing meditation in earnest.

 Finding a meditation teacher is an entirely different process from something like buying the services of a professional doctor, artist or instructor.
 As the saying goes when a pupil is ready to receive instruction in meditation a competent teacher will appear in his life, and the pupil must be aware enough to respond to such an opportunity when it is offered.
 This event has nothing to do with financial transactions, but exists because it is necessary in the larger scheme of things.
+These are the wise ways that humans have used to become their own masters, and they can be intuited.
+The first the question to ask oneself is: "Am I ready to meditate?"

 **General points